Reynouts/AoC23/README.md

 was not so hard and integrating part 2 with part 1 worked like a charm.
 After some advent of codes in which defaultdict was really a default in my solutions, here I could revisit it once more.
+GPT4 can solve days 2 and 4, without a problem or extra input, it's getting crazy.
+Maybe it already pulls some fresh solutions from the AoC reddit megathread or github repo's, than it is less magic, who knows, but I fear it comes up with its own magic ;-)